tc-lang/trenchcoat/README.md

 # TrenchCoat

-This repository houses the bulk of the work on the Trenchcoat language demo.
+This repository houses the bulk of the work on the TrenchCoat language demo.
 This consists of a rudimentary interpreter to follow the static analysis given as part of the language definition.
 Currently, the basic demo procedure is to modify 'src/test\_input.tc' and build+run the project.
 This is detailed further below.